swyxio/brain/A - Writing/blogpost ideas.md

 # blogpost ideas

+## founder vs manager

+frontline manager is helping team middle manager is playing The Game founder js going 0 to 1

+not super helpful to be in bigtech as founder

+The Game
+- 9boxes
+- Leadership, Leverage, Impact

+L1 - impact on yourself
+L3 - member of the staff
+L7 - industry

+## the great consolidation

+first layoffs
+now mergers and acquisitins

 ## the ties that bind

 metaverse has no interop
 cloudflare bandwidth alliance
 google android

+ml alliances

 ## accidentally database